bsycorp/inkfish/README.md

 export https_proxy=http://localhost:8080
 export no_proxy=127.0.0.1

-curl https://ifconfig.io/   # This should work for anonymous curl https://google.com/    # This will not work for anonymous user
+curl -k https://ifconfig.io/   # This should work for anonymous curl -k https://google.com/    # This will not work for anonymous user

 # Test as an authenticated user
 export http_proxy=http://foo:bar@localhost:8080
 export https_proxy=http://foo:bar@localhost:8080

-curl https://google.com/    # This should work
+curl -k https://google.com/    # This should work
 ```

 You can find the demo config over here: [/testdata/demo_config/](/testdata/demo_config/).
 When you are ready to